JoshMarino/gazebo_and_ros_control/README.md

 ```
 The launch file calls the node joint_positions_node, which will publish the desired position message to the Float64 topic.
 It also includes the ros_control launch file to load the joint_position_controllers controllers pluggin.

-3)Step three:
+*3) Step three:*
-Next we need to define a node that will publish the correct message to the Float64 topic which is interpreted by ros_control controller as a desired position.
+Next we need to define a node that will publish the message of type [Float64](http://docs.ros.org/indigo/api/std_msgs/html/msg/Float64.html) which is interpreted by the ROS controller as the desired joint position.
 For the purpose of this project, we wanted all our joints to follow a sinusoidal motion sin(i/100).

 ```
 #!/usr/bin/env python